JaredBecker/Animeee/README.md

 # Site is now live!

-I've launched the site but there is still tons of bugs and the site is not yet mobile responsive.
+I've launched the site but there is still tons of bugs.
 If you would like to check out the current state of it you can click [HERE](https://animeee.jaredbecker.co.za/)

 If you find any bugs or strange behaviors feel free to open up an issue and let me know so I can get to fixing it!😁